 - If account balance is not paid after email, phone and mailed letter communication has been attempted, the University has the right to de-register students for non-payment of fees.
 Students who are removed from courses for non-payment, will be notified through their Western email account.
 Students will not be reinstated in courses until payment has been made.
 Not all students are permitted to be reinstated.

 - If the University still does not receive payment from the student, after both email and mailed letter communication has been attempted, we will begin sending out letter's to the students classes, in an attempt to ensure they are aware of their account status before final collection action is taken.

 - Outstanding accounts may be referred to a collection agency.
 The University's Collection Agency will protect all personal information in its possession or control in accordance with all applicable privacy and data protection laws.

-- Students who have poor payment history with the University may be placed on a Pre-pay list, which requires students to pay full fees in advance of any future sessions.
+- Students who have poor payment history with the University may be placed on a Pre-pay list, which requires students to pay full fees in advance of registering for any future sessions.
 Students who are placed on the Pre-pay list will be sent email notification.